A Groovy Kind of Love: The Mindbenders version

 It was favorably reviewed in the press upon release.
 Writing for New Musical Express, Derek Johnson states that it was a "commendable first disc", stating it to be an "attractively harmonized rockaballad".
 However, he also states that the record "needs a few more spins" in order to register and claims that he was uncertain if it would become a hit.
-In Cashbox magazine, the staff writer describes the single as a "soft, slow telling of a souching love tale", noting it to be a "sweet sweeping ork".
-Following the singles' success, it would be issued on the Mindbenders eponymous debut album in the UK, while it was the title track of said album in the US.
+In Cashbox magazine, the staff writer describes the single as a "soft, slow telling of a touching love tale", with "sweet sweeping" orchestration.
+Following the single's success, it was issued on the Mindbenders eponymous debut album in the UK, while it was the title track of said album in the US.